 - Business Angels: generally experienced individual investors who inject capital into the startup business.

-- Accelerators: specialised organisations the promote competitions, prizes and facilities and can contribute both with capital and advice in the early stages of an entrepreneurial project.
+- Accelerators: specialized organizations that promote competitions and prizes to contribute both with capital and advice in the early stages of an entrepreneurial project.

-The most common funding instruments for start-ups and spin-outs in the seed capital stage are oriented towards the development of a launching product and to make it survive in the market.
-The main goal at this point is to overcome the well-known “valley of death” and expanding financing options towards :
+The most common funding instruments for start-ups and spin-outs in the seed capital stage are oriented towards the development of a launching product and to its sustainability in the market.
+The main goal at this point is to overcome the well-known “valley of death” and expand financing options towards :

 - Venture capital: through professional companies, funds and investors.

-- Crowdfunding: with modalities such as equity crowdfunding where investors contribute capital in exchange for a stake in start-ups.
+- Crowdfunding: with modalities such as equity crowdfunding where investors contribute with capital and receive back a company share.

 - Grants, loans and funding programmes.

-- Mutual guarantee companies to access loans in better conditions.
+- Mutual guarantee companies to access loans with better conditions.

-- Participative loans, aimed at long-term financing investments, which can later be converted into own capital.
+- Participative loans aimed at long-term financing investments, which can later be converted into their own capital.

-- Self-financing: relative to those funds that are generated over the course of the start-up’s business activity.
+- Self-financing: relative to those funds generated over the course of the start-up’s business activity.